lovishduggal/JavaScript-Projects/README.md

 # Vanilla-JavaScript-Projects
 These projects were made while learning javaScript

-Concepts required to these Projects :
+Concepts required to make these Projects :

 In HTML5 we use Basic semantics tags. <br>
 In CSS we use basic properties. <br>